Medicaid Managed Care

 • changes will include a value-based incentive system, but IGT/UPL payment will continue - and might increase upon hitting certain metrics;

-• Adequate appeals processes for providers;
+• Adequate and Adequate appeals processes for providers;

-• Appropriate and efficient PA processes;
+• Uniform Appropriate and efficient PA processes;

 • Uniform credentialing process;